tommyp1ckles/places/README.md

 # Places
-Tells you where all your photos where taken at.
+Prints information about where all your photos where taken.

 ## Usage